Euquimides/promissory-note-blockchain/README.md

 ## Usage

 The project can be used to simulate the creation, encryption and transfer of a promissory note using blockchain to register the transactions.
+It was created purely for academic and study purposes.
 Run `main.py` to see an example.

 ## License